salrashid123/gcp_tokendistributor/README.md

 `VM-A` compares the hash of the retrieved startup script against the value in Firestore previously authorized.
 If mismatch, return error.

-`VM-A` returns encrypted RSA/AES key to `VM-B`
+`VM-A` returns encrypted `Secrets`` to `VM-B`

-`VM-B` uses its TPM to decrypt RSA and AES key

-If RSA key is a GCP Service Account, use that to download data from Google Services.
+If the Secret is a GCP Service Account, use that to download data from Google Services.
-The AES/RSA key can be from any provider  (AWS/Azure, etc) or really any arbitrary secret

 ![images/sequence.png](images/sequence.png)